 And if we will only make the right choice, we will be able to transform this pending cosmic elegy into a creative psalm of peace.
 If we will make the right choice, we will be able to transform the jangling discords of our world into a beautiful symphony of brotherhood.
 If we will but make the right choice, we will be able to speed up the day, all over America and all over the world, when justice will roll down like waters, and righteousness like a mighty stream.

-AMY GOODMAN: Dr. Martin Luther King, Jr. on April 4, 1967, Riverside Church, explaining why he opposed the war in Vietnam, the speech delivered exactly a year before he was assassinated at the Lorraine Motel in Memphis, Tennessee on April 4, 1968.
-On that day, Robert Kennedy was in Indianapolis, Indiana, campaigning for president.
-He announced the assassination of Dr. Martin Luther King there.
+AMY GOODMAN: Dr. Martin Luther King, Jr., April 4, 1967, Riverside Church, explaining why he opposed the war in Vietnam, the speech delivered exactly a year-to-the-day before he was assassinated at the Lorraine Motel in Memphis, Tennessee on April 4, 1968.

-AMY GOODMAN: The night before Dr. Martin Luther King was assassinated, he gave his last major address in Memphis, Tennessee.
-He was there to support striking sanitation workers as he built momentum for a Poor Peoples March on Washington.
-This is an excerpt of Dr. Martin Luther King’s “I Have Been to the Mountain Top.”
+The night before he died, Dr. King delivered his last major address.
+He was in Memphis to support striking sanitation workers as he built momentum for a Poor Peoples March on Washington.
+This is some of Dr. King’s last speech, “I Have Been to the Mountain Top.”

 REV. DR. MARTIN LUTHER KING, JR.: And you know, if I were standing at the beginning of time, with the possibility of taking a kind of general and panoramic view of the whole of human history up to now, and the Almighty said to me, “Martin Luther King, which age would you like to live in?”
 I would take my mental flight by Egypt and I would watch God’s children in their magnificent trek from the dark dungeons of Egypt through — or rather across the Red Sea, through the wilderness on toward the promised land.
 And in spite of its magnificence, I wouldn’t stop there.